 "Might not this be a little like my own condition, or at least a condition I could aspire to?
 I could, maybe, give up questing for big and exciting things (Those connections!
 Those parties!
 That job!) and stop resenting the people who enjoyed them.
 I could amble and loaf and look around and perhaps store up a few impressions.
 I was low on cash most of the time, sure, but I had enough to get by.
 What I had in excess was what Altman and his camera seemed to have, time—time and a marvelous place to spend it, Manhattan, the greatest paradise for walkers and loiterers and trippers and ramblers ever created.
 Looking around—affectionately, forgivingly, gently—turned out not to be a half bad way of expanding the day.
 In this particular ambling mood, …

 "Confused?
 Just ride, man: Points B–Y will take Jane, aspiring actress, from an audition that ends with her offering to sell the casting agent a baggie to having a dentist-office freakout in the company of an über-dork who might be able to lend her the cash to pay the dealer and give her a ride to the 33rd Annual Venice Hemp Festival.
 Visiting the house of a former professor in Marxist studies, she'll inadvertently get her hands on an original copy of The Communist Manifesto (and promptly daydream the glorious results of an eBay auction) and later head to a pork-processing plant in the middle of nowhere, and so on and so forth with maximum silliness, deft narrative drive, and dialogue of sustained hil…

-Mark Ross, Gary Winick, Jake Abraham, Karey Kirkpatrick
+Produced by: Mark Ross, Gary Winick, Jake Abraham, Karey Kirkpatrick

-Aaron Stanford, Zooey Deschanel, Keir O'Donnell, Ryan Donowho, Frank Wood, Izabella Miko and Christopher Lloyd
+Starring: Aaron Stanford, Zooey Deschanel, Keir O'Donnell, Ryan Donowho, Frank Wood, Izabella Miko and Christopher Lloyd

 Self-distribution was, for a long time, the refuge of the "unworthy" in the film world, and then a whole lot of self-distribution activity in the 2005 - 2007 period, undertaken by real indie, indiewood, & Hollywood filmmakers, with the help of some indiewood companies in some cases, made self-distribution cool & in some cases the preferred route for theatrical exhibition.